o3-cloud/artifact-specs/cli/README.md

 ## Large Document Processing (Chunking)

-The `aspec extract` command automatically handles large documents that exceed LLM context windows by intelligently chunking the input and merging the results.
+The `aspec extract` and `aspec render` commands automatically handle large documents that exceed LLM context windows by intelligently chunking the input and merging the results.

 ### How It Works